aaronpeikert/workshop-reproducible-research/03presentation-exercise.md

 ## Future Dokumentation

-After the workshop this document will be extended, to cover the central problems we have experinced
+* After the workshop this document will be extended, to cover the central problems we have experinced
+* the repo we create in the workshop will be backlinked to his repo as a subtree